tbal999/bb/README.md

 Each user will have their data stored within their home folder, and bb will iterate through all users to collate the messages for each board.

+Your data will be read only for everybody else, so everybody can read eachother's data and enable the board to work!

 Updates:

 - 21/02/2021 add a gemini client link